edelgrace/blog/content/post/2013-02-19-reading-week-aka-im-reading-week.md

   * Moon Boy (Volume 5)
   * Josephine: A Life of the Empress
   * The Case for God
-  * A whole load more of books&#8230;
+  * A whole load more of books...

-I recently got back into reading online web comics&#8230; That was definitely not a good idea&#8230;
+I recently got back into reading online web comics...
+That was definitely not a good idea...